Trinity Church (Manhattan): Second Trinity Church

 Construction on the second Trinity Church building began in 1788; it was consecrated in 1790.
 St. Paul's Chapel was used while the second Trinity Church was being built.

 The second Trinity Church was built facing Wall Street; it was 200 feet tall, and longer and wider than its predecessor.
 Building a bigger church was beneficial because the population of New York City was expanding.
 The church was torn down after being weakened by severe snows during the winter of 1838–39.

 The second Trinity Church was politically significant because President Washington and members of his government often worshiped there.
 Additional notable parishioners included John Jay and Alexander Hamilton.

+Trinity also purchased land in what was then considered the suburbs at Hamilton Square - now 71st street on the Upper East Side - and constructed St. James' Episcopal Church as a summer parish.
+Completed in 1810, St James 1885 church still stands today.